wp-plugins/8tracks-shortcode/readme.txt

 That's it!
 Enjoy!

-NOTE: 0.6 uses cURL to fetch information from 8tracks.
+NOTE: 0.7 uses wp_remote_retrive_body (from WP's HTTP API) to fetch information from 8tracks.
-      If your host doesn't use cURL, 0.3 is the version for you!
+      If you'd rather use cURL, 0.6 is the version for you!

-      0.3 will do all the same stuff, except for auto-converting mix names.
+      0.3 will do all the same stuff, except for fetching info (i.e. auto-converting mix names to numerical IDs).

-      You can find it under "other versions" here:
+      Both can be found under "other versions" here:

       http://wordpress.org/extend/plugins/8tracks-shortcode/download/

 == Changelog ==

+= 0.7 =
+Replaced cURL with Wordpress' internal http API.
+Removed unused 'url' value from 8tracks_shortcode array.

 = 0.6 =
 Fixed typo.